 2. Can the colour be changed?
 On certain collections, it is possible for the main colour to be changed.
 This is indicated in the description on the collection’s page.
 Please let us know in your initial enquiry if you are interested in another colour.
 We have a range of colours for you to choose from and can send you a colour card, along with the generic original colour sample for you to choose a different colour.
 Changing the colour, may incur an extra charge which we will inform of at the time.

 3. Can I order a sample?
 Yes.
-Samples can be ordered for all invitation bundles.
+Samples can be ordered for all standard invitation bundles.
 Should you wish to purchase a sample, please specify this in your initial enquiry.
 Samples are priced at £3.00 and are non-refundable.
 Due to the no cancellations policy and the fact that images displayed on screen may appear differently and vary slightly from the actual product, it is strongly advised that you purchase a printed sample before ordering to check you are completely happy with the product.
 Unfortunately, these are not personalised, rather they are to be used as a guide to the colour and material and provide an opportunity to check the design and craftmanship before committing to an order.
 Please note, samples cannot be supplied of bespoke designs.

 4. How do I place an order?
 Please refer to our ‘How to order’ page by clicking the button below.
 This will take you through the steps to place your order.